 - Indonesia comprises roughly 17,000 islands straddling the equator in Southeast Asia and shares land borders with Malaysia, Papua New Guinea, and Timor-Leste.
 (CIA World Factbook)

-- Indonesia is the world’s fourth most populous country, with a young, growing population and the largest Muslim majority of any nation.
+- Indonesia is the world’s fourth most populous country and the largest Muslim majority of any nation.
 (CIA World Factbook)

 - The terrain is mostly coastal lowlands with mountainous interiors on the larger islands and many active volcanoes; Java is the most populous island.
 (CIA World Factbook)